 For some reason your suggested change could not be submitted.
 Please <a>try again</a> in a few minutes.
 And thank you for taking the time to help us improve the quality of Unity Documentation.Close

-Use the OnDemandRendering class to control and query information about the rendering speed independent from all other subsystems (for example, physics, input, or animation).
+Use the OnDemandRendering class to control and query information about your application's rendering speed independent from all other subsystems (such as physics, input, or animation).

-If you request an incompatible framerate then the application renders as quickly as possible.
-Also note that a renderFrameInterval that is too high may lead to the application becoming unresponsive as the time between rendered frames is too large.
+If you request an incompatible frame rate, the application renders at the highest frame rate possible.
+However, if the renderFrameInterval is too high, the application might become unresponsive because the time between rendered frames also becomes too high.

 Note about event execution:

 The diagram on this page describes the execution order for events in each frame.
-However events that are specific to rendering, including those for Scene rendering, Gizmo rendering, GUI rendering, and End of frame sections, do not occur during frames that Unity does not render (when OnDemandRendering.willCurrentFrameRender is false).
+However, render-specific events, including those for Scene rendering, Gizmo rendering, GUI rendering, and End of frame sections, don't occur during frames that Unity doesn't render (when OnDemandRendering.willCurrentFrameRender is false).

 |effectiveRenderFrameRate||The current estimated rate of rendering in frames per second rounded to the nearest integer.|